akauppi/GroundLevel-firebase-es/packages/app/TRACK.md

 Might take a while.

-Once available on modern browsers, consider movig the Firebase config reading (in prod) to use this???
+Once available on modern browsers, consider moving the Firebase config reading (in prod) to use this???

-- [How to import a JSON file ...?](https://stackoverflow.com/a/68593192/14455) (SO)
+- [How to import a JSON file ...?](https://stackoverflow.com/a/68593192/14455) (SO) -->

 ## `rollup-plugin-visualizer` to have better ESM support